incore-design/AntFarmDoc/README.md

 ## AntFarm

-AntFarm is a <a href="https://www.rhino3d.com/" target="_blank">Rhino 3D</a> plugin written in C#.
-It permits user to store any type of data on a rhino object by storing the data on the geoemtrical object and in an in-memory SQLite database.
-Any operation is implemented as a Rhino commands, but can also be accessed through an UI.
+AntFarm is a <a href="https://www.rhino3d.com/" target="_blank">Rhino 3D</a> plugin written in C# using the Mircosofts .net framework.
+It permits user to store any type of data on a rhino object by storing the data on a geoemtrical object and in an in-memory SQLite database.
+Any operation is implemented as a Rhino command, but can also be accessed through an UI.
 It also provides an API and a plugin system.

 ---